FINAL STUDIO GATHERING!

 We always welcome guests and new members, regardless of previous meditation experience.
 If you would like to attend, simply email firstname.lastname@example.org

 ALONE, TOGETHER.
+With experimental art group, THE OTHER INSTRUMENT.
 A participatory music performance exploring relationships and communication, time and memory, the nuances of silence, and our common humanity.
-With new experimental art group, The Other Instrument.
 Sunday April 30, 2017.

 WHERE THE HEART BEATS.
 A Lunar New Year gathering celebrating the birthday of the next Buddha-to-be, Maitreya, the Buddha of Love, and exploring the idea of universal love with a Longevity Meal and ceremonial Gift Exchange.
 Saturday January 28, 2017.

 THIS ETERNAL THREAD.
+With artist, CORINNE SPENCER.
 An immersive video installation with performance and participatory full moon ritual exploring the interior world, our shared humanity, and the interdependence of the universe.
-With visual artist, Corinne Spencer.
 Wednesday December 14, 2016.

 DREAMS, ALCHEMY AND JUNG.
-An intimate talk and discussion around Jungian dream analysis, active imagination and archetypal symbolism, with Dr Grace Hogstad from Pacifica Graduate Institute.
+With DR GRACE HOSTAD from Pacifica Graduate Institute.
+An intimate talk and discussion around Jungian dream analysis, active imagination and archetypal symbolism.
 Sunday October 30, 2016.

 THE ETERNAL WAY.
-Taoist Meditation, Qi Gong and Breakfast, with martial artist Taganyahu Swao.
+With martial artist TAGANYAHU SWAO.
+Taoist Meditation, Qi Gong and Breakfast.
 Saturday October 22, 2016.

 SPIRITS ON BOTH SIDES.
-A collective memorial space in honor of Hungry Ghost Month, with experimental musician Arrington de Dionyso playing the lalove - a rare ceremonial instrument from Central Sulawesi.
+With experimental musician ARRINGTON DE DIONYSO.
+A collective memorial space in honor of Hungry Ghost Month with Arringtonplaying the lalove - a rare ceremonial instrument from Central Sulawesi.
 Wednesday August 17, 2016.

 ASA-CHA.
+With musician and composer, KENJI HERBERT.
 Summer morning tea ceremony with guided meditation, contemplative reading, and original compositions for tea ceremony written and performed on guitar by Kenji Herbert.
 Saturday 23 July, 2016.

 LISTENING MEDITATION.
-A one hour guided meditation incorporating improvised music and sounds played on clarinet, flute and saxophone by chamber and orchestral musician, Mara Plotkin.
+With chamber and orchestral musician MARA PLOTKIN.
+A one hour guided meditation incorporating improvised music and sounds played on clarinet, flute and saxophone.
 Thursday July 14, 2016.

 MEDITATION ON A LOVE SUPREME.
 A benefit for the Saint John Coltrane African Orthodox Church in SF.
 Jazz vespers with chanting and meditation on the music, words, wisdom and prayers of John Coltrane.
 With Church members, Megan Haungs and Toes Tiranoff.
 Sunday May 29, 2016